 US dentists prescribe opioids far more often than British counterparts

-(Reuters Health) - Dentists in the U.S. prescribe opioids at a rate 70 times higher than dentists in England, a new study finds.
+Dentists in the US prescribe opioids at a rate 70 times higher than dentists in England, a new study finds.

 "Dentists are one of the top prescribers of opioids, second only to family physicians" said lead study author Katie Suda, an associate professor of pharmacy at the University of Illinois, at Chicago, College of Pharmacy.
 "If you look at what prescription medications dentists are prescribing, opioids are the second most frequent, after antibiotics."